SaaS SEO case study

 Rankings climb, signups follow

-Impressions almost triple YoY.
-The category keyword “daily habit tracker” goes to #1.
+Impressions more than quadruple YoY — and the most recent month is up over 7×.
+The category keyword “daily habit tracker” climbs to #1.
 And the team confirms a 30–50% YoY lift in web signups from their own analytics.

 Why Human + AI